Elon Musk

-One of the most famous and richest people on the planet, often referred to as a miracle maker for making the impossible possible with leading revolutionary enterprises, such as SpaceX, Tesla, Neuralink, X (formally known as Twitter), The Boring Company, and more…
+One of the richest people on the planet, famous for SpaceX, Tesla, X (formally known as Twitter), XAI (Grok), Neuralink, The Boring Company, and more…

 About xAI